-It has almost been exactly a year since we reviewed the original hybrid Primacy from Chinese manufacturers, Oriveti and since then it’s largely been a critical success with its musical but relaxed tuning, slick packaging, and aesthetically pleasing build.
+It has almost been exactly a year since we reviewed the original hybrid Primacy from Chinese manufacturer, Oriveti and since then it’s largely been a critical success with its musical but relaxed tuning, slick packaging, and aesthetically pleasing build.

 Since then Oriveti has gone on to add the BASIC dynamic IEM to their collection which we also reviewed earlier this year and much of the design inspiration in their budget offering has been drawn from the original Primacy.